felippe-regazio/helpmateCSS/README.md

 # Getting Started

-Add the library to your head and apply the classes in according to your needings
+Add the library to your head and apply the classes in according to your needings.

 ```html
 <link rel="stylesheet" type="text/css" href="whatever/dist/helpmate.min.css">